tigerbeetle/tigerbeetle/docs/DESIGN.md

 * Events must be executed one after another in deterministic order to ensure replayability.
 * Events may depend on past events (should they choose).
 * Events cannot depend on future events.
-* Events may depend on state data structures being at an exact version (should they choose).
+* Events may depend on states being at an exact version (should they choose).
-* Events may succeed or fail but the result of an event is never stored in the event, it is stored in the state instantiated by the event or mutated by the event.
+* Events may succeed or fail but the result of an event is never stored in the event, it is stored in the state instantiated or mutated by the event.
-* Events only ever have one immutable version, which can be referenced directly by the event's unique id.
+* Events only ever have one immutable version, which can be referenced directly by the event's id.
 * Events should be retained for auditing purposes.
-However, events may be drained into a separate cold storage system, once their effect has been captured in a state snapshot, to compact the log and improve startup times.
+However, events may be drained into a separate cold storage system, once their effect has been captured in a state snapshot, to compact the journal and improve startup times.

-**CREATE_TRANSFER**: Create a transfer between accounts (maps to a "prepare").
-We use 64-bit words at a minimum to avoid any performance impact from unaligned operations on less than a machine word.
+**create_transfer**: Create a transfer between accounts (maps to a "prepare").
+We use 64-bit words at a minimum to avoid unaligned operations on less than a machine word and to simplify struct packing.
 We group fields in descending order of size to avoid unnecessary struct padding in C implementations.

 ```
           create_transfer {
                       id: 16 bytes (128-bit)
-       source_account_id: 16 bytes (128-bit)
+        debit_account_id: 16 bytes (128-bit)
-       target_account_id: 16 bytes (128-bit)
+       credit_account_id: 16 bytes (128-bit)
                 custom_1: 16 bytes (128-bit) [optional, e.g. enforce a foreign key relation on a pre-existing `transfer` state]
-                custom_2: 16 bytes (128-bit) [optional, e.g. enforce a foreign key relation on a pre-existing `blob` state]
+                custom_2: 16 bytes (128-bit) [optional, e.g. a short description for the transfer]
                 custom_3: 16 bytes (128-bit) [optional, e.g. an ILPv4 condition to validate a subsequent `commit-transfer` event]
-                   flags:  8 bytes ( 64-bit) [optional, used to indicate transfer success/failure, to modify usage of custom slots, and for future feature expansion]
+                   flags:  8 bytes ( 64-bit) [optional, to modify the usage of custom slots, and for future feature expansion]
-                  amount:  8 bytes ( 64-bit) [required, an unsigned integer in the unit of value of the source and target accounts, which must be the same for both accounts]
+                  amount:  8 bytes ( 64-bit) [required, an unsigned integer in the unit of value of the debit and credit accounts, which must be the same for both accounts]
                  timeout:  8 bytes ( 64-bit) [optional, a quantity of time, i.e. an offset in nanoseconds from timestamp]
-               timestamp:  8 bytes ( 64-bit) [reserved, assigned when received from the network before journalling]
+               timestamp:  8 bytes ( 64-bit) [reserved, assigned by the leader before journalling]
 } = 128 bytes (2 CPU cache lines)
 ```

-At this point, it might look like we are using the `flags` field in the `create_transfer` event above to violate our invariant that "the result of an event is never stored in the event".
-However, the success/failure bit flag is reserved for the `create_transfer` event and you will understand why we do this when we start talking more a little later about how events can instantiate states.

-**COMMIT_TRANSFER**: Commit a transfer between accounts (maps to a "fulfill").
+**commit_transfer**: Commit a transfer between accounts (maps to a "fulfill").
 A transfer can be accepted or rejected by toggling a bit in the `flags` field.

 ```
           commit_transfer {
                       id: 16 bytes (128-bit)
                 custom_1: 16 bytes (128-bit) [optional, e.g. enforce a foreign key relation on a pre-existing `transfer` state]
-                custom_2: 16 bytes (128-bit) [optional, e.g. enforce a foreign key relation on a pre-existing `blob` state]
+                custom_2: 16 bytes (128-bit) [optional, e.g. a short description for the accept or reject]
                 custom_3: 16 bytes (128-bit) [optional, e.g. an ILPv4 preimage to validate against the condition of a previous `commit-transfer` event]
                    flags:  8 bytes ( 64-bit) [optional, used to indicate transfer success/failure, to modify usage of custom slots, and for future feature expansion]
-               timestamp:  8 bytes ( 64-bit) [reserved, assigned when received from the network before journalling]
+               timestamp:  8 bytes ( 64-bit) [reserved, assigned by the leader before journalling]
 } = 80 bytes (2 CPU cache lines)
 ```

-**CREATE_ACCOUNT**: Create an account.
+**create_account**: Create an account.

 * We use the terms `credit` and `debit` instead of "payable" or "receivable" since the meaning of a credit balance depends on whether the account is an asset or liability, income or expense.
 * An `accepted` amount refers to an amount posted by a committed transfer.